 - angulation or bowing of the interventricular septum

 MRI has a limited role in the setting of cardiac tamponade owing to the emergent and life-threatening nature of this condition.
-Nevertheless, MRI can provide information useful in characterizing the nature of the pericardial effusion in addition to the effects on cardiac functioning and diastolic filling.
+Nevertheless, MRI can provide information useful in characterising the nature of the pericardial effusion in addition to the effects on cardiac functioning and diastolic filling.

 Treatment and prognosis

 Treatment involves the expedient drainage of the pericardial collection and, where feasible, repair or treatment of the underlying cause.
 This can be performed percutaneously with either landmark or ultrasound-guided pericardiocentesis, via open sternotomy or increasingly with a balloon pericardiotomy.